somhi/jtframe/doc/macros.md

 JTFRAME_JOY_RLDU         |         | Joystick lower 4 bits are right, left, down, up
 JTFRAME_JOY_LRUD         |         | Joystick lower 4 bits are left, right, up, down
 JTFRAME_LITE_KEYBOARD    |         | Disables automatic MAME keys mapping
-JTFRAME_MFREQ            |         | Automatically set to the master clock in kHz.
+JTFRAME_LOGO_NOHEX       | Pocket  | Do not display the chip ID on the logo screen JTFRAME_MFREQ            |         | Automatically set to the master clock in kHz.
 Depends on JTFRAME_PLL JTFRAME_MIST_DIPBASE     | MiST    | Starting base in status word for MiST dip switches JTFRAME_MIST_DIRECT      | MiST    | On by default.
 Define as 0 to disable.
 Fast ROM load